 Youth football officials may not want to attribute threats of CTE to their declining participation, but it is hard to believe all of this medical information helps their cause.

 Even if the NFL endorses “Heads Up” football, it is hard to ignore Lem Barney, a Hall of Fame cornerback who recently said if he could do it again, he would never play football.
-Hall of Famer Tony Dorsett was recently diagnosed with having signs of CTE, and said his daughters are scared of him, while the deaths of Hall of Famer Mike Webster and All-Pro Junior Seau were attributed to brain injuries.
+Hall of Famer Tony Dorsett was recently diagnosed with having signs of CTE, and said his daughters are scared of him, while the suicides of Hall of Famer Mike Webster and All-Pro Junior Seau were attributed to brain injuries.

 If you are a parent, it is hard to ignore the current warning signs, especially after seeing a video like this: